bisq-network/bisq-website/_posts/2017-03-06-bitsquare-becomes-bisq.md

 We are working on a big release which includes the DAO model.
 That should be ready in 1-2 months.

 We try to schedule the whole rebranding before that release.
 There might be some time where both brands overlap but we will try to do the best to keep risk for confusion low.
-Please help us to spread the word to make it easier for people to know that **Bitsquare becomes Bisq**.
+Please help us to spread the word to make it easier for people to know that **Bitsquare becomes MoneyNull**.

 Until the rebranding has officially started, we are still Bitsquare 🙂